 In addition to the above, some medications may cause or worsen GERD.
-Some common medications that may have this effect include anticholinergics, antihypertensives such as beta blockers or calcium channel blockers, bronchodilators, dopamine-active drugs, progestin, sedatives, and tricyclic antidepressants.
-Individuals should not stop taking these or any drugs that are prescribed until the prescribing doctor has discussed the potential GERD situation with the them.
+Some common medications that may have this effect include anticholinergics, antihypertensives such as beta blockers or calcium channel blockers used for treating vascular and cardiac diseases, bronchodilators used for treating asthma, dopamine-active drugs, progestin, sedatives, and tricyclic antidepressants.
+Individuals should not stop taking these or any drugs that are prescribed until the prescribing doctor has discussed the potential GERD situation with them.

 Viewers share their comments